mgatto/REST-Spellchecker/README.md

 How it Works
 ------------

-Mojolicious::Lite serves as the micro-framework.
+Mojolicious::Lite serves as the HTTP micro-framework.
 Mojolicious has no required CPAN dependencies.
 Some have critiqued this, but I'm fine with it since its fast.
 Also, Mojolicious::Lite applications can be easily upgraded to full Mojo applications as it grows.

-See the accompanying `cpanfile` in the source code for the latest dependencies and their versions.
+See the accompanying [`cpanfile`](https://github.com/mgatto/REST-Spellchecker/blob/master/cpanfile) in the source code for the latest dependencies and their versions.

 This company operates worldwide and supports multiple language.
 So too, must this spellchecker support multiple languages.
 Locale::Util parses the HTTP Accept-Language header.
 As a fallback, Lingua::Identify identifies the language of the text.
-In a globallized world, people might easily need to spellcheck in a language which does not match their reported locale.
+In a globallized world, people may well need to spellcheck in a language which does not match their reported locale.

 Text::Hunspell performs the actual spellchecking.
 Hunspell gets the most recommendations over Aspell and is used in many OSes, browsers and notably, OpenOffice.
 Hunspell